Improving Your TV’s Sound For Binge Watching At Home

 And lastly a good pair of headphones…

 Sometimes, getting better audio doesn’t mean turning the volume up to 11 or setting up huge speakers all around your room.
-All it takes is a good pair of headphones.
+All it takes is a good pair of headphones to help with improving your TV’s sound for binge watching at home.

 If you have a decent pair of over-ear headphones, they most likely come with a 3m cable.
 That should be long enough to plug into the back of your TV (if not, you can get cable extenders).